RohanNagar/thunder/docs/manual/configuration-options.rst

 Name                                Default                             Description
 =================================== ==================================  =============================================================================
-enabled                             true                                Whether or not to enable OpenAPI generation and Swagger UI. resourcePackage                     com.sanctionco.thunder.resources    The package containing the resources to generate OpenAPI documentation for. title                               Thunder API                         The title of the Swagger page. version                             *Current version*                   The version of the application. description                         A fully customizable user           The description of the application.
+enabled                             true                                Whether or not to enable OpenAPI generation and Swagger UI. title                               Thunder API                         The title of the Swagger page. version                             *Current version*                   The version of the application. description                         A fully customizable user           The description of the application.